jiripudil/phpstan-sealed-classes/README.md

 Sealed classes and interfaces allow developers to restrict class hierarchies: a sealed class can only be subclassed by classes that are explicitly permitted to do so.
 The same applies to sealed interfaces and their implementations.
 In a way, sealed classes are similar to enumerations, with an important distinction: while enums are singletons, a subclass of a sealed class can have _multiple_ instances, each with its own state.

-You can seal an abstract class or an interface by attributing it as `#[Sealed]`.
+You can seal a class or an interface by attributing it as `#[Sealed]`.
 The attribute accepts a list of permitted descendants or implementations:

 ```php
 <?php